lightbend/paradox/docs/src/main/paradox/directives/snippets.md

 #### Label filtering

 Any lines containing `#labels` within the included snippet are filtered out.
 This filtering can be switched off with `filterLabels`.
-It is not applied for snippets that include the whole file (without limiting the snippet by providing a label).
+It is off by default for snippets that include the whole file (without limiting the snippet by providing a label) and can be set to `true` to overwrite that.

 ```markdown
 @@snip [example.log](example.log) { #example-log filterLabels=false }
 ```

-Or globally with the `include.filterLabels` property.
+The default value is set with the `include.filterLabels` property.

 ```
 paradoxProperties += "snip.filterLabels" -> "false"